 Our lawyers are here to help you recover the maximum compensation possible.
 To learn more about how a Lakeland Uber accident attorney can help with your case, give us a quick call for a free case review.

 Can I Recover Compensation If I’m Blamed for an Uber Accident in Florida?

 Unless you were an Uber passenger, you could easily be blamed for causing the accident.
 Accident cases are messy.
 Multiple parties can share fault.

-Under Florida’s pure comparative fault laws, you won’t lose your right to compensation if you were partly responsible.
-Instead, your settlement or verdict is reduced in proportion to your share of fault.
+Under Florida’s modified comparative fault laws, you won’t lose your right to compensation if you were partly responsible — only if you are mostly responsible.
+If you are 50% or less at fault, your settlement or verdict is reduced in proportion to your share of fault.

 Our Attorneys Will Fight To Recover Compensation for All of Your Uber Accident Injuries

-Our lawyers at Winters & Yonker, P.A. will fight to recover fair compensation for all of your injuries, including:
+Our lawyers at Winters & Yonker Personal Injury Lawyers will fight to recover fair compensation for all of your injuries, including: